 Special Collections engages students and faculty in a variety of ways.
 We host over 100 class session per year, many with embedded course requirements and historically spread across more than 30 academic disciplines and departments at Smith.
 Those numbers double when classes are hosted as part of the Five Colleges, general community, and unique Smith programs are also considered.
 Our collections serve many functions so that we may deepen understanding of the College’s history, promote the use of rare books and manuscripts, and advance dynamic narratives of women’s history.
 For more information, see Instruction.

 Reference services are a core part of Special Collections work.
-Staff is readily available to provide one-to-one consultation on research projects at any stage of the research process.
+Our staff is readily available to provide one-to-one consultation on research projects at any stage of the research process.
 During the transition period, June 2017-September 2020, researchers are strongly encouraged to speak with a staff member prior to their visit to ensure timely access to the materials.
-All Special Collections materials are housed on campus, but some will be located in remote campus storage.
-48 hour notice is required to facilitate access to those collections.
-For more information, see Visiting Special Collections.
-For questions about research or arranging a visit, please use Ask Us.
+All Special Collections materials are housed on campus, but as some are located in remote campus storage, 48-hour notice is required to facilitate access.
+For more information, see Visit Special Collections.
+For questions about research or arranging a visit, please Ask Us.

-Special Collections mission, vision, and values affirm our primary goal of making collections accessible to anyone with interest.
-Within these principles, Special Collections must also balance long term care of the materials, intellectual property rights, and issues of privacy and confidentiality.
-Information about our practices and guidelines, including fees, can be found on the Rights and Reproductions page.
+The mission, vision and values of Special Collections affirms our primary goal of making collections accessible to anyone with interest.
+Within these principles, Special Collections also balances long-term care of the materials, intellectual property rights, and issues of privacy and confidentiality.
+Information about our practices and guidelines, including fees, can be found on Rights and Reproductions.

-Records are evidence of what the institution does.
-They capture its activities and transactions and are assets to the College.
-Effective records management ensures the information that has value and importance is retrievable, authentic and accurate.
+Records are evidence of what an institution does.
+Records have the ability to capture the activities and transactions of an organization and are assets to those that use them.
+Effective records management ensures that information has value and importance is retrievable, authentic and accurate.
 Records come in many different forms: paper, electronic, website, and databases.
-If you are a member of the Smith community, faculty or staff, we encourage adhering to the Smith College records management policy.
+If you are a member of the Smith community, faculty or staff, we encourage you to read about the Smith College records management policy.

 Smith College Special Collections is pleased to offer a research support program of fellowships and awards in support of the use of the collections.
 The bulk of our available funding subsidizes travel to use the collections and include long-term fellowships and short-term travel grants.
 There are also funding opportunities available to the Smith College community that encourage exploration of the collections and support of student internships and research.
 See Special Collections Grants for Researchers.